-- Let the milk cool to the 100-110°F (37.8-43.3°C) range.
+- Let the oat milk cool to the 100-110°F (37.8-43.3°C) range, whisking occasionally.
 Keep an eye on your candy thermometer to ensure the milk does not get too cool.
-You can speed this process along by submerging the base of the pot in a shallow bowl of ice water.
+You can speed this process by submerging the base of the pot in a shallow bowl of ice water.

-- Remove 1 cup of warm milk from the pot and whisk the 2 tablespoons of yogurt in.
+- Remove 1 cup of warm oat milk from the pot and whisk the oat yogurt in.
 When the milk returns to a smooth consistency, whisk the 1 cup back into the pot.

 - Wrap the jar in a heating pad set to 110°F (43.3°C).
 (You may be able to find out which setting this is for your heating pad online.)
 Make sure that any auto-off settings on the pad are disabled.

-- If everything looks good, pop the jar in the fridge to let it cool and thicken overnight (8-12 hours).
+- After incubating, put the jar in the fridge to let it cool and thicken overnight (8-12 hours).